andrewtarzia/CGExplore/docs/source/molecular.rst

 Precursors
 ----------

-These classes provide interfaces between `stk` and :mod:`.CGExplore`.
-A :class:`cgx.molecular.Precursor` contains an :class:`stk.BuildingBlock` for molecule construction.
+These classes provide interfaces between :mod:`stk` and :mod:`cgexplore`.
+A :class:`cgexplore.molecular.Precursor` contains an :class:`stk.BuildingBlock`
+for molecule construction.

 .. toctree::